Almost sure limit theorems with applications to non-regular continued fraction algorithms: Abstract

 \section{Abstract}

 We consider a conservative ergodic measure-preserving transformation $T$ of the measure space $(X,\BB,\mu)$ with $\mu$ a $\sigma$-finite measure and $\mu(X)=\infty$.
 Given an observable $g:X\to \R$, it is well known from results by Aaronson, see \cite{aa-book}, that in general the asymptotic behaviour of the Birkhoff sums $S_Ng(x):= \sum_{j=1}^N\, (g\circ T^{j-1})(x)$ strongly depends on the point $x\in X$, and that there exists no sequence $(d_N)$ for which $S_Ng(x)/d_N \to 1$ for $\mu$-almost every $x\in X$.
-In this paper we consider the case $g\not\in L^1(X,\mu)$ assuming that there exists $E\in\mathcal{B}$ with $\mu(E)<\infty$ and $\int_E g\,\mathrm{d}\mu=\infty$ and continue the investigation initiated in \cite{no1}.
-We show that for transformations $T$ with strong mixing assumptions for the induced map on a finite measure set, the almost sure asymptotic behaviour of $S_Ng(x)$ for an unbounded observable $g$ may be obtained using two methods, adding a number of summands depending on $x$ to $S_Ng$ and trimming.
+In this paper we consider the case $g\not\in L^1(X,\mu)$ and continue the investigation initiated in \cite{no1}.
+We show that for transformations $T$ with strong mixing assumptions for the induced map on a finite measure set, the almost sure asymptotic behaviour of $S_Ng(x)$ for an unbounded observable $g$ may be obtained using two methods, addition to $S_Ng$ of a number of summands depending on $x$ and trimming.
 The obtained sums are then asymptotic to a scalar multiple of $N$.
 The results are applied to a couple of non-regular continued fraction algorithms, the backward (or R\'enyi type) continued fraction and the even-integer continued fraction algorithms, to obtain the almost sure asymptotic behaviour of the sums of the digits of the algorithms.

 \subjclass[2020]{37A40, 37A25, 60F15, 11K50} \keywords{Infinite ergodic theory; almost sure limits for Birkhoff sums; trimmed sums; non-regular continued fraction algorithms}